-To choose a shooting mode, press the mode dial lock release and turn the mode dial to the desired setting.
+To choose a shooting mode, press the mode dial lock release and turn the mode dial to the desired settina.

-🖉 The Memory Buffer
+The Memory Buffer

 The camera is equipped with a memory buffer for temporary storage, allowing shooting to continue while photographs are being saved to the memory card.
-When the buffer is full, the shutter is disabled until enough data have been transferred to the memory card to make room for another photograph.
-In continuous mode, shooting will continue as long as the shutter-release button is held down, although the frame rate will drop once the buffer has filled.
+The frame rate will drop when the buffer is full.

 While photographs are being recorded to the memory card, the access lamp next to the memory card slot will light.
 Depending on the number of the images in the buffer, recording may take from a few seconds to a few minutes.
 Do not remove the memory card or remove or disconnect the power source until the access lamp has gone out.
 If the camera is switched off while data remain in the buffer, the power will not turn off until all images in the buffer have been recorded.
-To turn the camera off without recording the images in the buffer, press the button while turning the camera off (keep the button pressed for at least one second after turning the camera off).
+To turn the camera off without recording the images in the buffer, press the fine button while turning the camera off (keep the button pressed for at least one second after turning the camera off).
 If the battery is exhausted while images remain in the buffer, the shutter release will be disabled and the images transferred to the memory card.